InternLM/InternEvo/doc/en/usage.md

 ### Dataset Preparation (Pre-training)

-The dataset for the InternLM training task includes a series of `bin` and `meta` files.
+The dataset for the InternEvo training task includes a series of `bin` and `meta` files.
 A `tokenizer` is used to generate the training dataset from the original text files.
 The tokenizer model is imported by specifying the model parameter path in `tools/tokenizer.py`.
 Currently, `V7_sft.model` is provided to generate tokens.
 If you want to use a different model, you can directly modify the model parameter path in `tokenizer.py`.

 You can run the following command to generate `bin` and `meta` files corresponding to the original data.
 The parameter `text_input_path` represents the path of the original text data, currently supporting `txt`, `json`, and `jsonl` formats, while `bin_output_path` represents the save path of the generated `bin` files.